tanker242/csci41-heap-rpg/README.md

 Project Lead:
 ~Chris

-Create atleast a 3x3 or 4x4 C style multidemential array ~Saleh
+Create atleast a 3x3 or 4x4 C style multidemential array, BST, or B tree ~Saleh

 Create classes for 5 unique rooms, 1 for each person and a 5th we make together.
 The array will be assigned to one of these rooms.